 Stacey lives in Ridgeland, Mississippi with her two rescue dogs, her husband Jon and his Jack Russell terrier.
 She enjoys reading and writing about relationships, communication, and emotional health.
-She spends her free time reading for pleasure, playing Words with Friends, and binge-watching British crime dramas.
-She also likes spending time in nature, traveling, makeup artistry, and anything related to music.
+She spends her free time listening to podcasts, playing Gardenscapes, and binge-watching British crime dramas.
+She also likes spending time in nature, traveling, makeup artistry, and everything related to music.